pyocd/pyOCD/README.md

 -------------

 We welcome contributions to pyOCD in any area.
 Please see the [contribution guidelines](CONTRIBUTING.md) for detailed requirements for contributions.
+In order foster a healthy and safe community, we expect contributors to follow the [code of conduct](CODE_OF_CONDUCT.md).

 To report bugs, please [create an issue](https://github.com/mbedmicro/pyOCD/issues/new) in the GitHub project.